yptheangel/opencv-starter-pack/python/examples/shape-detection/readMe.md

-A python notebook on a simple shape detection.
+A python notebook on a simple shape detection using Contours.